oceanprotocol-archive/OEPs/11/README.md

 ### 5.4 Data Availability

-There are multiple providers for the same dataset, which provide better data availability.
+There are multiple providers for the same asset, which provide better data availability.
 When data is requested, curation market SHOULD randomly choose one provider with **uniform sampling** to provide the data.

-Since all providers have the same probability to be chosen, they SHOULD receive equal expected block rewards if their bet the same stakes on dataset as well.
+Since all providers have the same probability to be chosen, they SHOULD receive equal expected block rewards if their bet the same stakes on asset as well.

 <img src="img/data_supply.jpg" width="600" />